tsackton/r-novice/05-plots-and-figures.md

 ## Writing figures to file

 There are two ways in which figures and plots can be output to a file (rather than simply displaying on screen).
 The first (and easiest) is to export directly from the RStudio 'Plots' panel, by clicking on `Export` when the image is plotted.
 This will give you the option of `png` or `pdf` and selecting the directory to which you wish to save it to.
-The second option is to use R functions in the console, allowing you the flexibility to specify parameters to dictate x`the size and resolution of the output image.
+The second option is to use R functions in the console, allowing you the flexibility to specify parameters to dictate the size and resolution of the output image.
 Some of the more popular formats include `pdf()`, `png`.

 Initialize a plot that will be written directly to a file using `pdf`, `png` etc. Within the function you will need to specify a name for your image, and the with and height (optional).
 Then create a plot using the usual functions in R. Finally, close the file using the `dev.off()` function.
 There are also `bmp`, `tiff`, and `jpeg` functions, though the jpeg function has proven less stable than the others.